 Big Bend National Park, Texas

 If it is peace, wildlife, or international-elegance stargazing you were searching for, head to Big Bend National Park.
 You can not cross wrong at either Chisos Basin, Cottonwood, or Rio Grande Village Campgrounds.
-The National Park Service runs all three at the same time as the latter can accommodate RVs.
+The National Park Service runs all three simultaneously, as the latter can accommodate RVs.
+If you have a toddler between 8 and 14 who plays the guitar, chances are he is calling to visit Guitar Camp this summer.
+With all the camps to pick from, how do you understand which center is right for YOUR baby?

 3. The group of workers.
 Some instructors are educators.
 Others are musicians.
 Musicians generally tend to have greater “road cred” with the children.
 Will your young musician experience camp greater with instructors or musicians, and how does that match up with the instructors’ history?